HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 Nearly 70 years ago, the cooking method of deviling foods became popular in America.
 At that time, foods made this way were made and eaten regularly, which, coincidently, was the height of their popularity in the United States.

-During the nineteenth and early twentieth centuries, American menus, including deviled foods, continued to grow, especially in fish and seafood preparations and some appetizers, with deviled beef bones leading the procession.
+American menus, including deviled foods, continued to grow, especially in fish and seafood preparations and some appetizers, with deviled beef bones leading the procession.
 The technique became even more popular as American palates widened after Vietnam.
 Following that era, just about everything from fish and lamb to beef and chicken was being deviled.

 In the 21st century, we’re all probably guilty of deviling foods whether we know it or not.
 For instance, when was the last time you prepared deviled eggs?